-The Company has issued an updated Compliance Code on Securities Transactions ("Compliance Code") to all Directors and officers of the Group setting out the implication of insider trading and the guildelines on dealing in the Company's shares.
+The Company has issued a Compliance Code on Securities Transactions ("Compliance Code") to all Directors and officers of the Group setting out the implication of insider trading and the guildelines on dealing in the Company's shares.

-The Compliance Code prohibits all Directors and officers of the Company who have access to price sensitive information from dealing in the shares of the Company during the periods commencing 1 January to the date of announcement of the Company's second quarter results ending 31 December, 1 April to the date of announcement of third-quarter results ending 31 March, 1 July to the date of announcement of full-year results ending 30 June and 1 October to the date of announcement of first-quarter results ending 30 September.
+During the financial year, the Compliance Code was revised to prohibit all Directors and officers of the Company who have access to price sensitive information from dealing in the shares of the Company during the periods commencing 1 January to the date of announcement of the Company's second quarter results ending 31 December, 1 April to the date of announcement of third-quarter results ending 31 March, 1 July to the date of announcement of full-year results ending 30 June, and 1 October to the date of announcement of first-quarter results ending 30 September.